Churches and bereavement support

 - Gain information on models of bereavement support that churches can provide.

 - Gain information on the range and types of bereavement support services available locally and nationally to be able to signpost bereaved people to them.

-To book onto the Bereavement Care Awareness training in Newport, click here
+To book onto a Bereavement Care Awareness training event, click here